LIDILE/VizLing/README.md

 ## Change log

 10/10/2019
 First integrated version of all scripts.
-One program runs pre-processing and metrics computation scripts.
+One program runs the pre-processing and metrics computation scripts.
-The vizualisation script is run separately.
+The visualisation script is run separately.